Tokyo International Conference on African Development

 Tokyo International Conference on African Development (TICAD) (アフリカ開発会議, Afurika Kaihatsu Kaigi) is a conference held regularly with the objective "to promote high-level policy dialogue between African leaders and development partners."
 Japan is a co-host of these conferences.
 Other co-organizers of TICAD are the United Nations Office of the Special Advisor on Africa (UN-OSAA) and the United Nations Development Programme (UNDP).
 The series has included: TICAD I (1993); TICAD II (1998); TICAD III (2003); TICAD IV (2008); TICAD V (2013).
-The next conference is scheduled for Kenya in August 2016.
-It will be the first time the event will be held in Africa, previous conferences were all held in Japan.
+The next conference was scheduled for Kenya in August 2016.
+It was the first time the event will be held in Africa while previous conferences were all held in Japan.

 TICAD has been an evolving element in Japan's long-term commitment to fostering peace and stability in Africa through collaborative partnerships.
 In this context, Japan has stressed the importance of "Africa's ownership" of its development as well as of the "partnership" between Africa and the international community.
 The exchange of views amongst the conference delegates serves to underscore the case for more, not less assistance from the major world economies.